Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Proof of Lemma

 \paragraph{Analysis of Case 2:}

-Finally, we analyse case 2 to establish that the prices of the goods at each time a user arrives is bounded below in the setting when the good prices are low.
-In particular, we now show that both the good prices at step $t+1$ can be no lower than $\Tilde{\underline{p}}$ as well.
+In case 2, we establish that the prices of the goods at each time a user arrives is bounded below in the setting when the good prices are low.
+In particular, we now show that both the good prices at step $t+1$ can be no lower than $\Tilde{\underline{p}}$.
 To this end, we proceed in the following steps.
 First, we define a potential $V_{t} = (\p^t)^{\top} \d$, and show that this potential is non-decreasing, i.e., $V_{t+1} \geq V_t$ if the price vector $\p^t$ satisfies the condition of case two.
 This claim establishes that the potential $V_t$ is monotonically non-decreasing until the price vector $\p^t$ exits case two.
 Then, we use this result and the fact that the utilities and budgets of users are bounded below to establish that the prices of the two goods are always strictly positive.

 \paragraph{Proof of $V_{t+1} \geq V_t$ in Case 2:} Let $V_t = p_1^t d_1 + p_2^t d_2$, where $p_1^t < \frac{ \underline{w} d_1}{d_1^2 + d_2^2}$ and $p_2^t < \frac{\underline{w} d_2}{d_1^2 + d_2^2}$.
 Then, we show that $V_{t+1} \geq V_t$.
-To see this, suppose, without loss of generality, that buyer $t$ consumes $\frac{a w_t}{p_1^t}$ units of good one and $\frac{(1-a) w_t}{p_1^t}$ units of good two, where $a \in [0, 1]$.
+To see this, suppose, without loss of generality, that buyer $t$ consumes $\frac{a w_t}{p_1^t}$ units of good one and $\frac{(1-a) w_t}{p_2^t}$ units of good two, where $a \in [0, 1]$.
 Then the price of good one for user $t+1$ is given by

 Similarly, the price of good two for user $t+1$ is given by

 Using the above inequalities for the prices of the two goods for user $t+1$, we obtain that $V_{t+1} \geq V_t$ since

 which proves our claim that the potential is non-decreasing when the price vector $\p^t$ lies in case two.